Bureau of Fisheries and Aquatic Resources: History

 The Philippine Institute of Fisheries Technology had been transferred to the University of the Philippines.
 The seven secondary schools of fisheries in the provinces previously mentioned had been transferred to the Department of Education under the administration of the Bureau of Public Schools.
 On March 20, 1963, R. A. 3512 reorganized the Bureau into the Philippine Fisheries Commission.
 And on September 30, 1972, under the Integrated Reorganization Plan, the Philippine Fisheries Commission was reverted to the Bureau of Fisheries.
 By virtue of Presidential Decree No. 461 signed on May 17, 1974, which reorganized the Department of Agriculture, and the Department of Natural Resources, the Philippine Fisheries Commission was renamed Bureau of Fisheries and Aquatic Resources and placed under the Ministry of Natural Resources.

 On June 30, 1984, BFAR was transferred from the Ministry of Natural Resources to the Ministry of Agriculture and Food, in compliance with Executive Order 967 mandating the conversion of BFAR as a staff Bureau and integrating its Regional Offices with the Regional Offices of the Department of Agriculture.
 The staff functions of the Central Office and the integration of BFAR's Regional Offices into Regional Offices of the Department of Agriculture was fully implemented with the issuance of Executive Order 116 signed by President on January 30, 1987.

 On February 25, 1998 President Fidel V. Ramos signed into law Republic Act No. 8550, entitled, "An Act Providing For the Development, Management and Conservation of the Fisheries and Aquatic Resources, Integrating all laws pertinent thereto and for other purposes", otherwise known as the Philippine Fisheries Code of 1998.
 This law took effect on March 23, 1998.

+On April 18, 2024, the Ombudsman of the Philippines Samuel Martires, in a 23-page decision dated February 5, dismissed BFAR National Director Demosthenes R. Escoto for grave misconduct, based on the complaint filed by Atty.
+James Victoriano, in the award of the P2.1-billion contract to SRT-United Kingdom for the purchase of 5,000 units of transmitters and transceivers for catcher’s vessels.
+Secretary Francisco Tiu Laurel Jr. designated Isidro M. Velayo, Jr. MDM as Officer in Charge.
+However, the concerned employees of the DA-BFAR express support for Escoto, who can still appeal the dismissal with the Court of Appeals.